Crochet Tutorials

 Tapestry Crochet

-Tapestry crochet is one of my favourite techniques, especially for blankets and structured accessories.
-I’ve used it extensively in my own designs, so these tutorials are based on real, practical experience of managing tension, colour changes and yarn control over larger projects.
+Tapestry crochet is one of my favourite techniques, especially for blankets and accessories.
+I’ve used it extensively in my own designs, so these tutorials are based on real, practical experience of managing tension, colour changes and yarn control over many projects.
+I cover everything from the basics of how the technique works, to hiding the carried yarn, preventing tangles, and following a colourwork chart.

 • An overview of how to work tapestry crochet